JuliaSmoothOptimizers/QPSReader.jl/README.md

 * `A` is the *m×n* constraint matrix, `L`, `U` are constraint lower and upper bounds, respectively
 * `ℓ`, `u` are variable lower and upper bounds, respectively

-Only continuous problems are supported at this time.
-Integer and semi-continuous markers will be ignored.
+Mixed-integer problems are supported, but semi-continuous and semi-integer variables are not.

 ## Quick start